-people aged 16 (when you can first register to vote) to 18 years (for a young person's first election) can have a major impact in the long-term.
-It can create a generation of young people who choose to participate politically and have a say in decisions that affect them.
+in their first election are more likely to vote as they get older.
+Interventions with young people aged 16 (when you can first register to vote) to 18 years (for a young person's first election) can have a major impact in the long-term.
+Organisations such as Bite The Ballot, TalkPolitics, The Politics Project and Democracy Matters are leading the way in working to create a generation of young people who choose to participate politically and have a say in decisions that affect them.